Vlashious/natatnik/CONTENT/DOTNET/ASPNETCORE.md

 ### Configure Method

 Determines how the app is going to handle a request.
 To set components for handling, methods of `IApplicationBuilder` are used. `IWebHostEnvironment` lets you receive the information about the environment, where the app is starting, and work with it.

+## Request Handling Pipeline

+Proccessing of reuqests are like pipeline: the first component of the pipeline receives the request.
+After proccessing, it sends the request further to the next component and so on.
+These components of the pipeline are called **middleware**.
+In ASP.NET Core for middleware manipulation `Configure` method in `Startup.cs` class is used.<br>

+### Configuring the middleware

+To configure the middleware, methods of the object `IApplicationBuilder` that start with `Run`, `Map` and `Use` are used.
+Every component can be *inline* or have a separate class.<br>

+To create a middleware, `public delegate Task RequestDelegate(HttpContext context)` is used, which does some stuff and receives the context of the request.<br>

+**!IMPORTANT!** The order of the middleware matters!

+### In-built middleware components in ASP.NET Core

+- Authentication : support of authentication.
+- Cookie Policy : traces the agreement of the user on collecting his information in cookies.
+- CORS : support of crossdomen requests.
+- Diagnostics : everything for program debugging.
+- Forwarded Headers : redirects request headers.
+- Health Check : checks the status of asp.net app.
+- HTTP Method Override : lets incoming POST-requests to override method.
+- HTTPS Redirection : redirects all HTTP requests to HTTPS.
+- HTTP Strict Transport Security (HSTS) : for better privacy adds response header.
+- MVC : support of MVC design pattern.
+- Request Localization : support of localization.
+- Response Caching : lets response caching.
+- Response Compression : lets response compressing.
+- URL Rewrite : lets URL Rewriting.
+- Endpoint Routing : brings routing mechanism.
+- Session - support of sessions.
+- Static Files - support of static files proccessing.
+- WebSockets - support of WebSockets protocol.